wazka1111/CucumberJavaSelenium/lectures/selenium.md

 ```

         TIP:
-        In the example below login and password ("brad@op.pl", "12345") have been provided directly.
+        In the example above login and password ("brad@op.pl", "12345") have been provided directly.
         Of course you can use external source of test data (file, database)